mlotinga/sottek-hearing-model/README.md

 ```

 ## How to cite
-The package was initially translated from the MATLAB codes published alongside the following paper:
+The algorithms in this package were initially translated to Python from the MATLAB codes published alongside the following paper:

 > Lotinga, M. J. B., Torjussen, M., & Felix Greco, G. (2025).
 Verified implementations of the Sottek psychoacoustic Hearing Model standardised sound quality metrics (ECMA-418-2 loudness, tonality and roughness).
 Proceedings of Forum Acusticum / Euronoise, Malaga, Spain, 23–26 June 2025. [https://www.researchgate.net/publication/392904348](https://www.researchgate.net/publication/392904348)